vanilophp/docs/what-is-vanilo.md

 Yes.

-Starting from v0.2 there has been a well defined [upgrade path](upgrade.md) up until the current latest version.
+Starting from as early as v0.2 there has been a well-defined [upgrade path](upgrade.md) up until the current latest version.

 Refer to [Release Notes](releases.md) for more details.